pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 A property query is similar to a field query but it is triggered by a leading `.` followed by a _property path_:

-> .<property path>:<value?>
+> .\<property path>:<value?>

 For example:

 > .instanceType:t3.large

-The specific syntax for property names matches the syntax used elsewhere in Pulumi, for example with [`ignoreChanges`](concepts/resources/options/ignorechanges).
+The specific syntax for property names matches the syntax used elsewhere in Pulumi, for example with [`ignoreChanges`](../../../concepts/options/ignorechanges).
 This makes it possible to refer to property values nested inside arrays or objects, or values with special characters.

-For example, to query for a key containing spaces inside of our `tags` output we can write:
+For example, to query for a key containing spaces inside of an output object named `tags` we can write:

 > .tags["name containing space"]:value

 Matching behavior is similar to field queries.
 Matching is non-exact by default, and surrounding a term with double quotes triggers exact matching.

 For example:

 - A query for `.instanceType:t3` will return resources with any `instanceType` containing "t3".

 - A query for `.instanceType:"t3.large"` will return resources with an `instanceType` matching "t3.large" exactly.

 In some cases a resource might have outputs that differ from its inputs, or inputs that are not also outputs.
 Precedence is given to outputs first when querying.